Back to blog

 The factory and the workshop

-The workshop has many craftspeople.
-The agent has the keyboard most of the time, but a designer can grab it to drop a hero image, a PM can grab it to tighten a unit spec, an operator can grab it to patch a runbook.
+Many craftspeople.
+The agent has the keyboard most of the time, but a designer can grab it to drop a hero image, a PM can grab it to tighten a spec, an operator can grab it to patch a runbook.
 The work is shared.
-The pipeline is not closed.
+The pipeline is open.

 H·AI·K·U was modeled as a factory.
 The intent-completion gate confirmed it: by the time the workflow ran adversarial reviews, only commits the agent authored were in scope.
 Anything dropped by a human into the same directory got tagged "untracked" and either ignored or overwritten on the next tick.
 The PM's tightened criteria?
 Either silently accepted (no audit) or silently lost (no diff).
 Neither is acceptable.